Speaking of HealthAre blue light-blocking glasses a must-have?July 05, 2022

-Test results later revealed two tumors.
-Breast cancer.
+Test results later revealed two tumors — breast cancer.

-Browne was justifiably nervous and understandably apprehensive.
+Polly was justifiably nervous and understandably apprehensive.
 Despite those feelings, she was confident in her health care team.

-“After I told my relatives about my diagnosis, my cousin called me,” says Browne.
+“After I told my relatives about my diagnosis, my cousin called me,” says Polly.
 “He previously had cancer and, living in a relatively remote area of Wyoming, went instead to Boston to receive top-notch care near his sister.
 He said to me, ‘Go to Rochester (Minnesota).
 You need the very best.’
 I thought, ‘I am getting the best care — I’m just not in Rochester.’”

-Browne also commented about her appreciation that Dr. Krosch was engaged with her on a personal level and often called her by name, even in the operating room.
+Polly also commented about her appreciation that Dr. Krosch was engaged with her on a personal level and often called her by name, even in the operating room.

 "He even drew diagrams on the exam table paper,” she adds with a laugh.
 “He communicated well and was very thorough.”